We value the positive and extensive contribution that volunteers make to our community and have a number of volunteering opportunities available.

 We have several advisory committees to help us continue to evolve and meet the changing demands of the community.
 Find out more about all our advisory committees by visiting the Advisory committees page.

-Community park groups
+Community partnership groups

 Friends of the Escarpment Parks are a volunteer community group interested in the management, conservation and public use of Toowoomba's bushland escarpment parks.

 The group focuses on environmental conservation including the planting of native trees, restoration activities and weed management.

 Toowoomba escarpment parks include Redwood Park, Duggan Park, Nielsen Park, Hartmans Reserve, a small section of Jubilee Park, Echo Valley South, Charmaine Court Park at Kleinton and Panorama Crescent Park.
 The group works to manage and promote the environmental significance of these areas.

 Volunteers undertake weeding activities and will, periodically, undertake new plantings, seed collection, and plant and animal identification activities.
 The opportunity to learn about the ecology of the various parks, plant and animal identification and weed management is also available for volunteers.